peteash10/blog.peteashton.com/_posts/2017-04-14-confirmation_bias_etc.md

 This is about the power of words (and my extension all media, which in turn is simply binary data) to change the world.
 I find exploring "magic" rather perilous as it's full of mystical bollocks and pretentious wankery, but I've found it to be a very fruitful way of understanding how irrational things can come about in societies which profess to be governed by rational thought.
 Here's my attempt to synthesise it into into something useful.

 Magic is about effecting change in the material world without a material cause.
 This is, of course, impossible.
 You cannot move objects with your mind.
 But you can use your mind to convince another mind to move an object.
-By this definition, which chose to use, saying "please move that object" to someone and them moving it is a successful magical act.
+By this definition, which I choose to use, saying "please move that object" to someone and them moving it is a successful magical act.
 It's not very impressive, but it's a start.

 Magicians use spells and ritual.
 A spell is a bunch of words said in a specific order (spell being similar to "spelling" was a big clue to me here) which, when spoken, has the potential to effect change.
 A ritual is something done over and over again to strengthen an idea or concept.